Vanguard IRA Review

 Vanguard Roth IRA, Traditional IRA, Rollover, SEP, Simple IRA (individual retirement accounts) review, promotion offer, rating, fees and commissions.
 Is Vanguard IRA good and safe way to invest?

-- $7 first 25 trades, $20 subsequent trades for stocks/etfs for account with less than $50,000
+|Stocks and ETFs|| $7 for the first 25 trades, $20 for subsequent trades for account with less than $50,000 invested in Vanguard products|

-- Mortgage-backed securities|| $50 per transaction; GNMA minimum purchase: $25,000
+|Mortgage-backed securities|| $50 per transaction; GNMA minimum purchase is $25,000|

 - Roth IRA